-Certainty of the evidence is moderate for mortality in all patients in the study and mortality in the seropositive subgroup, progression to invasive mechanical ventilation in all patients and the seropositive subgroup, due to serious imprecision (confidence intervals included the line of no effect).
+Certainty of the evidence is moderate for mortality in all patients in the study and mortality in the seropositive subgroup, progression to invasive mechanical ventilation in all patients and the seronegative subgroup, as well as non-invasive ventilation in all patients, due to serious imprecision (confidence intervals included the line of no effect).

-Certainty of the evidence is high for mortality in people who were seronegative, as well as progression to invasive mechanical ventilation for the seropositive and seronegative subgroups, progression to non-invasive mechanical ventilation in all patients and in the seronegative subgroup.
+Certainty of the evidence is high for mortality in people who were seronegative, as well as progression to non-invasive mechanical ventilation in the seronegative subgroup.